Our Story

 2021 Art meets engineering

-Strong and beautiful, The Spinnakers was designed for a residential development in Port St. Lucie in Florida and had to withstand winds of over 100mph.
+Strong and beautiful, The Spinnakers was designed for a residential development in Port St Lucie in Florida.
+It was built to withstand winds of over 100mph.
 Our team had to remotely support local contractors to build the piece as Covid-19 precautions were still in place.

 2022 Giving back